 The objective of Group is to manage commodity risk primarily by operative means, e.g. through commercial terms with customer and supplier contracts.
-According to the Treasury Policy of Group, the Group Treasury hedges 25%-75% of the net copper position.
-The net copper position is the amount of copper in tonnes that remains when the copper contents of fixed price purchases is subtracted from the copper contents of fixed price sales.
-The Group Treasury uses copper forwards to hedge the copper exposure.
+The group has arrangements with its major customers for passing on the price impact.
+Also, the group hedges the net copper position as per its requirement.
 Changes in copper prices are transferred to customer prices based on the sales agreements with an average lag of 3-5 months.